nix-community/nixvim/templates/experimental-flake-parts/README.md

 # New Nixvim template

-This template gives you a good starting point for configuring nixvim as a standalone module configuration.
+This template gives you a good starting point for configuring Nixvim as a standalone module configuration.

 ## Configuring